 If you are suffering from carpal tunnel, medical marijuana or CBD may provide some relief.

-Although there is little research into cannabis and carpal tunnel specifically, it has proven effective for neurological pain in general.
-And with so few other effective treatments for carpal tunnel available, it could be well worth a try.
+Although there is little research into cannabis and carpal tunnel specifically, it may be effective for neurological pain in general.
+With so few other effective treatments for carpal tunnel available, it is possibly worth a try.

-However, we are not doctors, and you should consult with a physician before using cannabis or CBD for carpal tunnel syndrome.
-Always abide by your state’s specific laws and remember to use responsibly.
+However, you should consult with a physician before using cannabis or CBD for carpal tunnel syndrome.
+Always abide by your state’s specific laws and remember to use these substances responsibly.